vakho10/mangakun/README.md

-# mangakun
+# MangaKun
-An interactive web app that immerses you in manga with atmospheric sound
+An interactive online manga viewer built with Angular and PhaserJS.
+Features panel-guided navigation and ambient audio for an immersive reading experience.